 Carol Hall is responsible for the management of all academic support services provided through SSD.
 She coordinates the recruitment, appointment and payroll of related personnel and works with student consumers in the supervision of those hired to assist them.
 She works along side the director and learning disabilities specialist in assisting students to problem-solve and in responding to their needs for assistance or advocacy.
 Her other responsibilities include budget, account and data management, the coordination of office assessment activities, and professional involvement in program development and strategic planning.
 Hall received her bachelor of arts degree from Binghamton University in 1977.
 She was awarded the University Service Recognition Award for 30 years of dedicated service on March 3, 2005.

-Kathryn Perry began her duties as the adaptive technology specialist in the Services for Students with Disabilities Office in August 2012.
-She is responsible for alternative textbook production and the provision and training of assistive technology devices.
-Perry received her bachelor's degrees in mathematical sciences and studio art with a concentration in graphic design from Binghamton University in May 2012.
-She worked as an undergraduate student assistant for the office during her sophomore and junior years.
-Perry serves on the Rankings and Reputation Road Map Team, Web and Media Access Committee and Center for Civic Engagement Advisory Committee.
+Nazely Kurkjian began her duties assisting the Services for Students with Disabilities Office in spring 2013.
+She is responsible for alternate format textbook production and adaptive technology.
+Kurkjian received her bachelor degree in Philosophy with a concentration in religious studies from Binghamton University in December 2013.
+She worked as an undergraduate student assistant for the office during her junior and senior years.
+Kurkjian was the President of Amnesty International at Binghamton University and a member of Harpur Chorale.
+Off campus she volunteers at the Mental Health Association of the Southern Tier.
 Her highest priority is a commitment to equity and accessibility in learning environments in institutions of higher education.

 Amy Klenovic attended Broome Community College where she studied criminal justice.
 She has a daughter who is currently in high school and plays basketball for both school and a travel team.
 She is involved with the high school PTSA and helps organize the homecoming and semi-formal dances for the high school.
 Klenovic is also involved in CSEA and was selected to represent CSEA at the Next Up Summit.
 Her main duties in the office are to answer phones; greet students, staff and faculty; and make appointments for students with various office staff.
 Her duties also include completing all academic accommodations letters for students and processing all temporary and long-term parking permits.
 Her smiling face is the first thing visitors see as they enter the office and she is happy to help with whatever disability-related needs visitors may have.